Last news in Fakti

 "We are monitoring the situation closely, but at this stage there is no reason to panic," said Efthymios Lekas, a leading Greek seismologist.
 "Although these earthquakes are disturbing, they are not an indicator of an impending volcanic eruption or catastrophic event," Lekas said.

-Lines of cars and hundreds of people formed at the island's main port yesterday afternoon, trying to board a ferry.
-Additional ferries from Santorini have been launched, as well as additional flights, ANA-MPA reported.
+Lines of cars and hundreds of people formed at the island's main port yesterday afternoon trying to board a ferry.
+Extra ferries from Santorini have been launched, as well as additional flights, ANA-MPA reported.